jlmeeker/evh2/README.md

-  -from="": Email address of uploader (client only) -import=false: Import data from EVH1 instance (client only) -progress=true: Show progress bar during upload (client only) -server=false: Listen for incoming file uploads -to="": Comma separated set of email address(es) of file recipient(s) (client only) -url="": Remote server URL to send files to (client only)
+  -from="": Email address of uploader (client only) -import=false: Import data from EVH1 instance (client only) -progress=true: Show progress bar during upload (client only) -proxy="": URL/Address for proxy (env=use environment proxy, other=use as defined -server=false: Listen for incoming file uploads -to="": Comma separated set of email address(es) of file recipient(s) (client only) -url="": Remote server URL to send files to (client only)